What Is a Comet? All About The Cosmic “Dirty Snowballs”

 Non-periodic comets

-- Orbital period: Over 1000 years/no period (only appear in the Solar System once)
+- Orbital period: extremely long (thousands, or even millions of years) / no period (only appear in the Solar System once)

 More comet types to know about